Q: Does it have sound/audio?

 Lightform renders interactive content on the LF1, like the instant effects that are real-time shaders running on the color and depth estimate scan of the scene.
 Lightform is designed to use OSC to trigger content on the Lightform.
 Therefore, Lightform content can be interactively triggered by an external sensor or device (e.g., mobile phone).
 However, Lightform does not support real time tracking.

-Q: Do I have to use WiFi?
-Can I use Ethernet?
+Q: Do I have to have an internet connection to use my LF1?

-You need to be connected to the Lightform Via WiFi or Ethernet to get the latest software and firmware updates.
-You can otherwise use your Lightform without an internet connection.
-If you wish to use your Lightform offline, you should update them with an internet connection first.
+Your LF1 needs an internet connection to get the latest software and firmware updates.
+You can otherwise use your Lightform without an internet connection, however, we recommend using WiFi or ethernet for a more reliable and robust experience.
+If you wish to use your Lightform offline, you should make sure to update your software and firmware while on an internet connection first.

 Q: How long does it take to publish content to the LF1?